shockiii/kohana-multilang/README.md

 If you try to access http://www.domain.tld/products/12-my-product, it will redirect to http://www.domain.tld/en/products/12-my-product.
-Now, I'm on the same page in french http://www.domain.tld/fr/products/12-my-product, but I'd like to translate it and set "produits" instead of "products".
-You can use the "Routes" object (notice the S at the end) to set multiple routes for each language.
+Now, I'm on the same page in french http://www.domain.tld/fr/products/12-my-product, but I'd like to translate it and set `produits` instead of `products`.
+You can use the `Routes` object (notice the S at the end) to set multiple routes for each language.

 	Routes::set('product.details', array(
 		'en' => 'products/<product_id>-<product_slug>',